Nereidos/nereidos.github.io/_posts/2021-12-20-Using-DD-and-Scrub-in-Linux-Terminal.md

 ## Using the DD command in Terminal
 ### Write Image Files
-"The basic use of the dd command is rather easy because it takes just two arguments: if= to specify the input file and of= to specify the output file."'''''([https://linoxide.com/linux-dd-command-create-1gb-file/ Source])"'''''
+"The basic use of the dd command is rather easy because it takes just two arguments: if= to specify the input file and of= to specify the output file.[https://linoxide.com/linux-dd-command-create-1gb-file/ Source])
 ```
  dd if=<source file name> of=<target file name> [Options]
 ```
 Use lsblk to List Block Device in Linux: [https://linoxide.com/linux-lsblk-command/ (www.linoxide.com/linux-lsblk-command)] lsblk
-Example for flashing an''' .img''' on a SD-Card (use status=progress to see the flashing process):
+Example for flashing an .img on a SD-Card (use status=progress to see the flashing process):
 ```
  dd if=/opt/local/Downloads/file.img of=/dev/sdb status=progress
 ```
 ### Erase Disk with DD
-'''Wipe Entire Disk'''
+Wipe Entire Disk
 Filling the disk with all zeros:
 ```
  dd if=/dev/zero of=/dev/sdX bs=1M